 φABCDEFinit1=|AB1⊗|CCDEF (10)

 Step 3: Having known the quantum entanglement state before the coding phase defined by Eq.
 (10), Alice(Bob) is able to deduce secret information that Bob(Alice) transmits to her(him) based on her(his) own unitary operation performed, both of their measurement results and table 3.
 In this way, both Alice and Bob may exchange their unequal amounts of information each other and simultaneously with the permission of the controller.

+Asymmetric quantum dialogue involving multiple controllers

 Additionally, let us consider the case shown in figure 3, where there are multiple controllers in the scheme that serially control the asymmetric quantum dialogue between Alice and Bob.
 Let us now describe how these controllers (TP1~TPn) control the dialogue process between Alice and Bob.